undergrad-partner-school

 Boarding

-In 2024, the price of room and board at Massachusetts College of Liberal Arts was $15,836 per academic year.
-Room-only (on campus) cost per academic year at this school reached $9,386, according to the data from 2024.
+The cost of room and board (on campus) per academic year at Massachusetts College of Liberal Arts was $17,136 in 2025.
+Room-only (on campus) cost per academic year at this school added up to $10,402, according to the data from 2025.
+The estimated expense of room-only (on campus) for commuters not living at home was $4,500.

 Financial Aid

-Getting some financial aid in forms of grants, loans, scholarships or work-study programs can be vital for finishing your studies.
-Check out some recent data to get the info about need-based and non-need-based aid available at Massachusetts College of Liberal Arts.
+Grants, loans, scholarships, work-study programs: these are all different types of financial aid for students.
+Check out some recent data to get informed about need-based and non-need-based aid you might get at Massachusetts College of Liberal Arts.

 Need-based

-There were 405 students who attained need-based financial aid of any kind.
-The overall number of students (including freshmen) who were determined to have financial need was 450.
-The amount of federal need-based scholarships/grants awarded to the students at this institution stood at $2,102,483, and state $1,331,624.
+405 students were granted some form of need-based financial aid.
+The total number of students (including freshmen) who were determined to have financial need came to be 450.
+The amount of federal need-based scholarships/grants awarded to the students at this institution totaled $2,102,483, and state $1,331,624.
 The students of Massachusetts College of Liberal Arts received the -institutional need-based aid in the amount of $2,072,001, and external in the amount of $258,447.

 $3,480